Concern for Family Members

 People who’ve had breast cancer are often concerned about their family members’ risk of breast cancer.

-These increased risks are likely due to inherited gene mutations, but may also be due to shared lifestyle factors or other family traits.
+The increased risk may be due to inherited gene mutations, but may also be due to shared lifestyle factors or other family traits.

 Breast cancer risk for family members

-Risk tends to be highest in families where 2 or more close family members (mother, father, sister, brother, daughter or son) have had breast or ovarian cancer [102,142,145-146].
-In these families, the history of breast cancer is often due to an inherited gene mutation.
+Risk tends to be highest in families where 2 or more close family members (mother, father, sisters, brothers, daughters and sons) have had breast cancer, ovarian cancer or prostate cancer [111,153,155,157].
+In these families, the history of breast cancer may be due to an inherited gene mutation.

 If you have concerns about your family’s risk of breast cancer, talk with your health care provider.
 Your provider can help you understand your family’s risk and can refer you to a genetic counselor.